-Buying a renovation project in Italy is a common scenario.
+Buying a property to renovate in Italy is a common scenario.
 It is also a common scenario for these projects to end in heartache.

 At De Tullio Law Firm we often don’t meet these buyers until after they have purchased a property.
 They have usually spent way more than they expected and need to fix problems.